Ulmus parvifolia 'Drake': Pests and diseases

 The species and its cultivars are highly resistant, but not immune, to Dutch elm disease, and unaffected by the Elm Leaf Beetle Xanthogaleruca luteola.

 Cultivation

 'Drake' became the most popular form of U. parvifolia planted in the southern and western states of the United States.
+It is considered less suitable for planting further north.
+It has been described as "a poor choice as a street tree as it tends to have a low branching canopy and needs frequent pruning".
+In Florida it is reported prone to storm damage.
 One specimen is known to have been introduced to Europe.